 iv. ceased to be a member of the Society

 b.
-The board must pass a resolution with a seventy-five percent (75%) majority vote to remove a director from office.
+The board must pass a resolution with a two-thirds (66.7%)

+majority vote to remove a director from office.

 c.
 Directors considered for removal shall receive three (3) days written notice of the meeting at which their removal shall be considered and the opportunity to respond to the board at that meeting, either in person or in writing.